BcnBitcoinOnly/ordisrespector-binaries/Guix-Guide.md

 $ guix pull
 ```

-After the second command ends, it will suggest to add the following to lines to your `$HOME/.profile` file, do it:
+After the second command ends, it will suggest to add the following two lines to your `$HOME/.profile` file, do it:

 ```
 # append the following to $HOME/.profile: